Hypfer/Valetudo/docs/_pages/general/buying-supported-robots.md

 Answering these questions should help you pick the right unit.
 If you require additional guidance, feel free to [join the telegram group](https://t.me/+nwBRK29pN7FhODBi).

-But if you're _really_ only looking for a general recommendation, just buy the Dreame L10S Ultra.<br/>
-It can do proper mopping, has an auto-empty-dock, obstacle avoidance, a rubber brush to better deal with long hair, it can detect pet waste, it's priced competitively and it's also rootable without doing too scary things.
-Basically it ticks all the boxes.

 To get a feel for which model can do what, feel free to check out the grouped links below.